Clifford Chance offices, New York

-The Corporate Secretary Forum was back and in-person in New York on November 9 to help Corporate Secretaries and General Counsels improve board oversight and share governance best practices in a rapidly changing environment.
+The Corporate Secretary Forum is back in New York on Wednesday, November 8 to help Corporate Secretaries and General Counsels improve board oversight and share governance best practices in a rapidly changing environment.

-We evaluated the implications of recent market and regulatory changes on the role of governance professionals and provided a platform to share best practices before year-end, the Corporate Secretary Forum took place at a perfect time to plan for the year ahead.
+We evaluate the implications of recent market and regulatory changes on the role of governance professionals and provide a platform to share best practices before year-end, the Corporate Secretary Forum is taking place at a perfect time to plan for the year ahead.

 WHY ATTEND OUR FORUMS?

-Benchmarking: It was a great opportunity to evaluate where you stand in comparison to your peers, and how other companies have managed and overcome similar challenges
+Benchmarking: It is a great opportunity to evaluate where you stand in comparison to your peers, and how other companies have managed and overcome similar challenges

-Unique format: Far from a traditional conference format, our event was fast-paced and focused on providing actionable insights to attendees.
-It allowed GRC professionals to have intimate discussions on common challenges and share best practices with peers
+Unique format: Far from a traditional conference format, our event is fast-paced and focused on providing actionable insights to attendees.
+It allows GRC professionals to have intimate discussions on common challenges and share best practices with peers

-Discover something new: Learn about new technologies, innovations, and services that were available to help to transform your governance strategy, increase productivity and make better decisions
+Discover something new: Learn about new technologies, innovations, and services that are available to help to transform your governance strategy, increase productivity and make better decisions

 Network with the community: Meet with general counsels, corporate secretaries and experts in the governance, risk and compliance community